 Dr Stephen Larcombe

-- Research Associate (Institute of Biodiversity Animal Health and Comparative Medicine)
+- Affiliate Researcher (Institute of Biodiversity Animal Health and Comparative Medicine)

 2014-current: Research Associate, Molecular Epidemiology of Theileria annulata in India, University of Glasgow

 2011-2014: Junior Research Fellowship, Impacts of Mosquito Control on Epidemiology of Avian Malaria in the Camagre, University of Oxford, Fondation Tour du Valat (France)

 2010-2011: Postdoctoral Researcher: Host-parasite interactions in a Plasmodium-Canary system, University of Burgundy, France

 2008-2010: PhD: Roles of Dietary Antioxidants and Oxitive Stress in Mediating Life-History Trade-Offs in Birds, University of Glasgow